tom-smith-okta/aws-quickstart/README.md

-# Accessing AWS Resources with Okta as Identity Provider (IDP) #
+# Okta + AWS Quickstart #

+Get up and running quickly to allow Okta users to SSO into AWS.

 ## Overview ##
 This guide will walk you through the basics of setting up Okta as an IDP for your AWS account.
+We will use CloudFormation templates to set up the AWS resources.
 If you are interested in what's going on behind the scenes in AWS and Okta, take a look at the "How it Works" section below.

 ## Prerequisites ##